 - Dedicated safe and secure spaces for bicycle carriage,

 - Sharing precise information both online and in the posts, such as on embarkation and disembarkation,

 - Giving a clear online option for reserving a bicycle space

 - Affordable prices.

-Being able to easily take a bicycle on many different forms of public transport is vital for a sustainable way of travelling and a connected multi-modal European transport network and support the booming cycle tourism industry.
-And for the cyclists, a ferry ride will give you a well-deserved rest for a while and might make you find some like-minded people on board with whom you can share stories, experiences and tips.
+Being able to easily take a bicycle on many different forms of public transport is vital for a sustainable way of travelling and a connected multi-modal European transport network and supports the booming cycle tourism industry.
+For the cyclists, a ferry ride will give you a well-deserved rest for a while and might make you find some like-minded people on board with whom you can share stories, experiences and tips.